Signed in as:

 What makes the best kind of land for a solar project?

-Whether farm field, greenfield, brownfield, active facility, previously mined land or even Superfund site, all types of property is encouraged to participate in the Site Combine and their landowners attend the Solar Farm Summit to (1) learn about solar development first hand, and (2) see what the market might bear for a solar project on their land.
+Whether farm field, greenfield, brownfield, active facility, previously mined land or even Superfund site, all types of property are encouraged to participate in the Site Combine and their landowners attend the Solar Farm Summit to (1) learn about solar development first hand, and (2) see what the market might bear for a solar project on their land.

 Does a solar farm destroy or damage farmland?